forgeofabsurdducks/quackamollie/README.rst

      git clone https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie
      cd quackamollie/

-  - Download the `docker-compose.yml` file from the repository:
+  - Or download the `docker-compose.yml` file from the repository:

   .. code-block:: bash

      wget https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/docker-compose.yml

-  - Copy (and adapt if needed) this code:
+  - Or copy (and adapt if needed) this code:

   .. code-block:: yaml